-“Son of Rambow” is a brilliant coming of age movie about friendship, inspiration and a willingness to put others first.
+Son of Rambow is a brilliant Coming-of-Age movie about friendship, inspiration and a willingness to put others first.
 Amazingly funny and innovative, it quickly became a favorite of mine.
-Written and directed by Garth Jennings, “Son of Rambow” turned out to be very eccentric.
-Which probably resulted in it’s greater popularity.
-(Judging by the number of positive reviews available online.)
+Written and directed by Garth Jennings, Son of Rambow turned out to be very eccentric, which probably resulted in its greater popularity (judging by the number of positive reviews available online).

-At the very beginning of the movie the directors introduced us to the main characters of the movie – Bill Milner as Will, a sheltered son of a strict Amish family with strict religious views.
-We first see Will reading from the Bible on a street corner and his exact opposite Will Poulter as Lee Carter filming a piracy version of by Sylvester Stallone‘s ‘First Blood’ in the local cinema.
-By the seventh minute of the movie, in which the boys meet in a school hallway, we get to know the various aspects of their lifestyles.
-A writing feature which indicates good character development.
-Another plus of the movies features.
+At the very beginning of the movie the directors introduced us to the main characters of the movie – Bill Milner as Will, a sheltered son of a family with strict religious views called the Plymouth Brethren.
+We first see Will reading from the Bible on a street corner while his exact opposite, Will Poulter as Lee Carter, is filming a piracy version of Sylvester Stallone‘s First Blood in the local cinema.
+By the seventh minute of the movie, in which the boys meet in a school hallway, we get to know the various aspects of their lifestyles, a writing feature that is indicative of good character development — another plus of the movie’s features.

-Soon Lee Carter recruits Will as a stunt man (well stunt boy) for his homemade movie “Son of Rambow” inspired by the the Rambo movie which by accident, becomes the first movie Will has ever seen.
-Both boys are so impressed by the movie and the heroic image of Rambo that they decide to make a sequel and name it ” Son of Rambow”.
-At that point one may wonder why it was called ” Son of Rambow” instead of ” The friend of Rambow” or something like that.
-The answer is easy to discover if you follow along.
-Both, Lee and Will are yearning for absent dads.
+Soon Lee Carter recruits Will as a stunt man (well stunt boy) for his homemade inspired by the Rambo movie which, by accident, becomes the first movie Will has ever seen.
+Both boys are so impressed by the movie and the heroic image of Rambo that they decide to make a sequel and name it Son of Rambow.
+At that point one may wonder why it was called Son of Rambow instead of The Friend of Rambow or something like that.
+The answer is easy to discover as the film progresses as both Lee and Will are yearning for absent dads.

 Subplots: A group of French exchange students are introduced into the mix.
-I think that this was the only downside of the movie, as it seemed to me, that the focus on the main plot was somehow lost when this subplot was introduced.
-I have seen other films in which the movie, within a movie, technique fits better.
+I think that this was the only downside of the movie as, it seemed to me, that the focus on the main plot was somehow lost when this subplot was introduced.
+I have seen other films in which the movie within a movie technique fits better.

-As a coming of age movie, “Son of Rambow” allows us to see the world once again as it was when we were twelve, when anything and everything was possible.
+As a Coming-of-Age movie, Son of Rambow allows us to see the world once again as it was when we were twelve, when anything and everything was possible.
 It brought back many memories for me.
-A friend and I used to make a secret trails in the local park, putting traps in them (to protect us from being discovered and then we drew maps showing of how to get from point to point, avoiding the traps.
-“Son of Rambow” is a great reminder of the joys of being young and careless, while at the same time, it makes you feel like your dreams are still possible.
+A friend and I used to make secret trails in the local park, putting traps in them to protect them from being discovered.
+Then we drew maps showing how to get from point to point, avoiding the traps.
+Son of Rambow is a great reminder of the joys of being young and care free while, at the same time, it makes you feel like your dreams are still possible.